Before Wedding Photography

 Over the course of the next 6 years, I continued conducting Applied Behavioral Analysis (ABA) and Verbal Behavioral therapy to a number of different kids suffering from Autism Spectrum Disorder.
 Every child our team worked with made exceptional progress.
 All of the children gained some form of speech or echoics, and some were lucky enough to lose their diagnosis entirely!

-After about two years in the wild mid-west I moved back to California and started a GPS tracking system company called Tracking System Direct.
-This was nice because it allowed me the freedom to work from home, walk my dog mid-day, be hung-over on Wednesdays and play music with my friends outside of the weekends.
-However, it did not take long before I felt that same discontentment I felt in Chicago.
+After about two years in the wild mid-west, I moved back to California and started a GPS tracking system company called Tracking System Direct.
+This was nice because it allowed me the freedom to work from home, walk my dog mid-day, be hung over on Wednesdays, and play music with my friends outside of the weekends.
+However, it did not take long before I felt the same discontentment I felt in Chicago.
 My time was being allocated to serve no other purpose than to make money.
-How much money in sales this week?
+How much money is in sales this week?
 How much in money sales this month?
 How do I get more sales?
 How do I make more cash money?
 Get me some paper!
-I was having the type of success and freedom that most people would wish for, but I felt like an uninspired lemming.
-I felt like a guy who wears sweat pants all day, only to watch television for 7 straight hours.
+I had the type of success and freedom that most people would wish for, but I felt like an uninspired lemming.
+I felt like a guy who wears sweatpants all day, only to watch television for 7 straight hours.
 This feeling seriously made me want to take the belt from my pants, wrap it around my neck and tie the other end to a ceiling fan.
 The only thing that stopped me was the fact that someone would find my lifeless body spinning from a ceiling fan, and probably crack a small wiener joke.
 I was not about to let that happen.

 What came next was an invitation to learn about wedding photography from a friend who was a Temecula wedding photographer.
-The very first day shooting I knew I was doing something that was special.
-Even though at that time I was terrible at operating my camera and had few post-processing skills, I loved how everybody at a wedding was having a good time.
+On the very first day of shooting, I knew I was doing something that was special.
+Even though at that time I was terrible at operating my camera and had few post-processing skills, I loved how everybody at the wedding was having a good time.
 People were happy.
 I was happy.
 The people in my photos were not jerks that wanted to hang up on me or tell me to eat s***.
-At this point I decided to dedicate my time improving my wedding photography skills to the best of my ability.
+At this point, I decided to dedicate my time to improving my wedding photography skills to the best of my ability.

 Cheers to you for reading this, and learning a little bit more about me!